eclipse-jgit/jgit/README.md

 - Only the timestamp of the index is used by JGit if the index is dirty.

-- JGit 6.0 and newer requires at least Java 11.
+- JGit 7.0 and newer requires at least Java 17.
+JGit 6.x requires at least Java 11.
   Older versions require at least Java 1.8.

 - CRLF conversion is performed depending on the `core.autocrlf` setting, however Git for Windows by default stores that setting during